The Fishermen at sea.

 As time went by Turner began to exhibit eccentric behaviour, he had little, if any close friends except of course for his father who live with him for about 30 years and who worked for him as his studio assistant.

-In 1832 he visits Paris and meets the artist Eugène Delacroix.
+Then in 1832 he visits Paris and meets the artist Eugène Delacroix.

 In 1834 he tours Meuse, Moselle and the Rhine.
 He meets and spends some time with a woman who was over twenty years younger than him.
 She was also a widow.
 Her name was Sophia Caroline Booth whom he has a long-term relationship with.
 Again he chooses to keep it a secret.
 He also paints the burning of the houses of parliament.